 (this is the minimum a shops asks & needs to survive).

-This brings us to the Selling Price in shops
+This brings us to the Selling Price in shops, which i round up.

-(So when you buy an item in my shop I get a bigger %.
-In this case taxes, packaging, shipping, webshop costs & updating time, photoshoots and other costs in general are being covered too).
+(When you buy an item in my shop I get a bigger %.
+In this case packaging, shipping, webshop costs & updating time, photoshoots and other costs in general are being covered too).